nationalarchives/ds-find-caselaw-docs/doc/adr/0017-reparsing.md

 `null` (or an absent field) in `parserInstructions` means that we should not presume that value and allow the parser to decide.
 The URI is particularly important since the ingester will then ensure it puts the finished document back in the same place it originally got it, and should probably always be set.

 If `published` is true we autopublish the document – there are open questions about the implications of this if upstream was evil.
 We set this if the document was already published when the document was sent.
 Email notifications won’t be sent to editors if this flag is set.
+[Further details of the logic.](../arch/include/ingester_decision.md)

 The `s3Bucket` in which the DOCX is found needs to be set up with a AWS KMS encryption key which TRE can access.
 Old documents won't be readable because those weren’t encrypted with the new key so everything will need overwriting with a version with the new KMS key.
 We use the unpublished asset bucket so that it doesn’t matter whether the documents have been published or not; the assets in the public bucket that are not DOCX will be overwritten when it's published (or immediately if autopublishing is set.)